ParanoidBat/AttendanceSystem/README.md

 The code should be understandable now that you know the flow of the system.
 The `RTClib` library; I believe, needs to be downloaded from Arduino's official library archive.
 The `BMA_R30X` library can be found [here](https://github.com/ParanoidBat/BMA-R30X)
 The mobile application can be found [here](https://github.com/ParanoidBat/BMA-Client-App)

+**Note:** If you have a question, you can open an issue and tag it with `question` or `help wanted` labels.
+But do make sure that you have actually read the code and have made some degree of understanding before opening a thread.